gtranchedone/NFYU/README.md

  extensible to any other service.
 To do that, you can create and use a new class comforming to the WeatherDataSource protocol.

+## Installation

+This project comes with a shared OpenWeatherMap API Key stored in the Xcode's NFYU configuration as environment varialble.
+You can use this API Key but it would be best if you changed it to your own.

 ## TODO

 - [x] ~~Create setup screen for using user location~~